Heller and D’Onofrio on the eclectic Modernists who defined an era

 Typeroom: Which do you consider the most underrated figure of the modernist movement?

-Steve: This depends on who is doing the rating.
+Heller: This depends on who is doing the rating.
 There are many women in our book who did not get the same professional attention as the men.
 But in terms of cultural history its easier to say who received the most attention than who did not.
 The designers in this book who do not have monographs, like Roy Kuhlman, Burton Kramer, etc. you could say they deserved better.

 Τyperoom: If you were one of the many graphic designers that shaped Midcentury Modern graphic design in the US, which one would you be and why?

-Steve: That’s a difficult question because the reasons are different.
+Heller: That’s a difficult question because the reasons are different.
 I wish I had the wit of Paul Rand, the humanity of Leo Lionni, the ingenuity of George Guisti.
 But I’d be happy with any method and talent of everyone in the book.
 I know that’s a cop-out answer, but its true.

-Greg: The work of Dietmar Winkler for the Office of Design Services at MIT still feels fresh and relevant today.
+D'Onofrio: The work of Dietmar Winkler for the Office of Design Services at MIT still feels fresh and relevant today.
 He worked with such rich content ranging from science to music to technology and produced designs that are both harmonious and free from embellishment.
 He said “the content provides the form and rhythm” and worked in an environment surrounded by other like-minded designers (Cooper, Casey and Coburn) including English, German and Swiss colleagues.
 Winkler developed a freedom that shaped and influenced the department's output — he was at the right place at the right time to and advanced Swiss and German principles and aesthetics in one of American’s best-known Modernist academic environments.
 That’s ideal!

 Typeroom: How has the émigrés from Europe influenced the American typographic/graphic design scene?

-Steve: The emigres were closer to the source of Modernism than the natives.
+Heller: The emigres were closer to the source of Modernism than the natives.
 But in coming to America they all adopted some aspect of American culture.
 There were Americans who admired the Europeans and did what they did.
 There were Europeans that were smitten with America and altered their respective styles.
 Erik Nitsche, for instance, was neither German nor Swiss nor American, he was a conglomeration of all influences, which made him distinct as well.

 Arden Kuhlman Riordan